A success lasting 48 years

 Eleven young and daring men founded the Obereggen Ski Lift Association and went door-to-door during their time off to collect initial capital for the creation of a new ski area.
 The ski area will create jobs, so they promised, and the majestic Latemar will become the attraction in the region.
 Many people agreed with the young men, but others just shook their head.
 A ski area, in Obereggen of all places?
 In this secluse, sleepy village with only one 20-bed guest house?
 Get real!

-47 years later: welcome to the Latemar Ski Center, a dream come true.
+Today: Welcome to the Latemar Ski Center (Obereggen-Pampeago-Predazzo), a dream come true.
 Slopes as far as the eye can see (48 km), 18 state-of-the-art lift facilities, countless ski huts and plenty of sun, to boot.
-It has become a model tourism resort and is a member of the ‘Pearls of the Alps’.
+It has become a model tourism resort.
 The project of the 11 ski pioneers became a ski resort which, over the years, has constantly been commended by a raft of independent bodies for its best groomed slopes.
 There’s no other award a ski area could wish for more!
 It also speaks volumes that every year, at the start of the skiing season, Obereggen hosts the most traditional European Skiing Race in the world, with an annual turnout at the starting line which makes all other European Cups green with envy.
 47 years in which Obereggen was always ahead of time.
-Its innovative solutions include the ever first connection to the Pampeago ski resort during the mid-70s, the big splash made at the start of the 80s by testing snow making machines when artificial snow was barely a concept, and the construction of the new Maierl slope a couple of years ago.
+Its innovative solutions include the ever first connection to the Pampeago ski resort during the mid-70s, the big splash made at the start of the 80s by testing snow making machines when artificial snow was barely a concept, and the construction of the new Maierl slope and the Oberholz alpine hut a couple of years ago.
 Today, Obereggen counts as one of the most beloved ski areas in the whole region.

 - 1970 Eleven young men from the Eggental Valley founded Obereggen, a public limited company.
 The first ski lift facility, the Eben, and the double chairlift, Oberholz, are inaugurated in the